Joaopmaugsto/ProductCard/README.md

 # ProductCard

-A product card example, based on a challenge from front end mentor website, using the folliwng languages:
+A product card example, based on a challenge from front end mentor website, using the following languages:

+• HTML

+• CSS

+• JavaScript